Tanz0rz/haxe-fmod/README.md

 3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

 This will setup the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

+## Future Goals

+- Ability to attach callback functions to any event instance
+- Support for more banks than just the Master bank

 ## Feature Requests and Contact